-To access the inverter using WiFi, connect the smart device or laptop to the WiFi network (see Error!
-Reference source not found. for default SSID).
+To access the inverter using WiFi, connect the smart device or laptop to the WiFi network (see Table 6-2 for default SSID).
 Wait 15 seconds for the laptop to obtain an IP address from the XGI Inverter.
-Open your preferred web browser (example Firefox or Chrome) and type xgi.solar in the address bar, then click Enter to navigate to the website.
+Open your preferred web browser (example Firefox or Chrome) and enter xgi.solar in the address bar, then click Enter to navigate to the website.
 The laptop should establish a connection with the inverter and display the GUI.